-The Federal Highway Administration ("FHWA") has issued regulations, which require the County to implement a controlled substance testing program.
-The County will comply with these.
-All CDL drivers are advised that remaining drug-free and medically qualified to drive are conditions of continued employment with the County.
+The adverse impact of substance abuse by drivers has been recognized by the federal government.
+The Federal Motor Carrier Safety Administration ("FMCSA") has issued regulations, which require the County to implement a controlled substance testing program.
+The County will comply with these regulations and is committed to maintaining a drug-free workplace.
+All drivers are advised that remaining drug-free and medically qualified to drive are conditions of continued employment with the County.

-Specifically, it is the policy of Anderson County that the use, sale, purchase, transfer, possession or presence in one's system of any controlled substance (except medically prescribed drugs) or alcohol by any CDL driver while on County premises, engaged in County business, while operating County equipment, or while under the authority of the County is strictly prohibited.
-Mandatory testing must apply to every person who operates a commercial motor vehicle in interstate or intrastate commerce and is subject to the CDL licensing requirement.
-Anderson County will conduct pre-employment, random, reasonable suspicion and post-accident drug testing in accordance with federal law.
+Specifically, it is the policy of Anderson County that the use, sale, purchase, transfer, possession, or presence in one's system of any controlled substance (except medically prescribed drugs) by any driver while on County premises, engaged in County business, while operating County equipment, or while under the authority of the County is strictly prohibited.
+"FMCSA" stated that mandatory testing must apply to every person who operates a commercial motor vehicle in interstate or intrastate commerce and is subject to the CDL licensing requirement.